kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic example**

 Translating our tea example from above.
-First of all we have tea types and tea maker
+First we have tea types and tea maker

 ```php
 // Anything that will be cached is flyweight.